Monday, March 27, 2023

 There are various symptoms of prostate cancer which we will discuss, but initially let’s discuss what prostate cancer is.
 Prostate cancer is a common type of cancer that affects men.
 The cancerous growth which occurs in the prostate gland of males is termed Prostate cancer.
 The prostate is a small walnut-shaped gland located just below the urinary bladder in men.
 The gland produces the seminal fluid that nourishes and transports the sperm.

 Prostate cancer is one of the common forms of cancer.
 Most such cancers grow at a slow pace and only affect the prostate gland.
 The chance of spread is scarce.
 Prostate cancer, if detected early, offers a high opportunity for successful treatment and recovery.
-But some prostate cancers are very aggressive.
+However, some prostate cancers are very aggressive.
 They spread to areas outside the prostate and can be very challenging to treat and curb.

 Prostate cancer in its early stage is not likely to cause any signs or symptoms.
 Most men do not feel any symptoms.
 And this is because of the slow pace at which cancer grows.
 The symptoms mostly appear at an advanced stage.